pooryadb/dokan_geolocation_calculator/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Admin set coordinates for each store and plugin find nearest store from user location in a API request.
+Admin sets coordinates for each store and plugin find nearest store from user location in a API request.

 == Description ==